Back to Blackwell: Closing the Loop on Intransitivity in Multi-Objective Preference Fine-Tuning: Conclusion

 \section{Conclusion}

 We introduce the \textit{Maximum Entropy Blackwell Winner}: a solution concept for learning from multiple, potentially intransitive preferences.
 This is frequently the case when learning from rubric-based LLM judges.
 We then derive \texttt{PROSPER}, a provably efficient algorithm for computing MaxEntBWs, before using it to fine-tune LLMs at the 3B and 7B parameter scales.
-Across multiple benchmarks, we find that \texttt{PROSPER} produces performant policies.